Mary Ramsey (musician): Other projects

 Ramsey has performed with a group of friends under the name Mary Ramsey and the Healers.
 Other members include Sandra Williams Gordon on percussion, Craig Gordon on bass and acoustic guitars, Dr. Marc Rosen on electric guitar, and Ben Clarke on lead guitar and bass.
 In another project, she was joined by fellow Buffalonians Theresa Quinn, Susan Rozler, and Alison Pipitone in a group called Girls Gone Mild.
 Ramsey has also worked as a performer and music director for the Irish Classical Theater in Buffalo, New York.
-She teaches private lessons in violin, viola, voice and piano.
+She teaches private lessons in piano, violin, viola and voice.